robotix/2020.robotix.in/_events/poles-apart.md

 7. Teams qualifying the first round will go into the second round.

-8. The teams cannot touch their bots during the course of the run, unless timeout is taken.
+8. The teams cannot touch their robot during the course of the run, unless timeout is taken.

-9. The right spirit of participation is expected from the participants.
+9. The best spirit of sportmanship is expected from the participants.

 10. **The decision of Team ROBOTIX will be final and binding.**